grundy95/changepoint.geo/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows the main functionality of the
+package:

 ``` r
 library(changepoint.geo )